kuzzleio/documentation-old/sdk-reference/source/includes/_kuzzleDataCollection.md

   );

 kuzzle
-  .dataCollectionFactory("collection", "index")
+  .collection("collection", "index")
   .subscribe(filter, new KuzzleResponseListener<KuzzleNotificationResponse>() {
     @Override
     public void onSuccess(KuzzleNotificationResponse object) {
       // called each time a new notification on this filter is received

-      // check the KuzzleRoom/Notifications section of this documentation
+      // check the Room/Notifications section of this documentation
       // to get notification examples
     }